Gregory So: Political career

 On 28 June 2011, So was appointed to succeed Rita Lau as Secretary for Commerce and Economic Development after she resigned for health reasons in April 2011.

-On 6 May 2014, So's office and home received delivery of faeces after he told Hongkongers to tolerate incidents where Mainland visitors freely defecate and urinate on the streets of Hong Kong.
-So's comment came after a mainlander become violent to bystanders after they allowed their child to urinate in public in Hong Kong.
-Since receipt of the faeces delivery, So has also announced threats to the people responsible for stating their actions to be "very unwise."
+On 6 May 2014, So's office and home received delivery of faeces after he told Hong Kongers to tolerate incidents where Mainland visitors freely defecate and urinate on the streets of Hong Kong.
+So's comment came after a Mainlander had become violent to bystanders after they allowed their child to urinate in public in Hong Kong.
+After the receipt of the faeces delivery, So also announced threats to the people responsible for stating their actions to be "very unwise."

-Family
+Personal life and death

-His brother, Kevin So Kam-wai, was sentenced to more than 6 years in jail for money laundering.
+His brother, Kevin So Kam-wai, was sentenced to more than six years in jail for money laundering.

+So died on 13 December 2025 in Singapore, at the age of 67.